monyxie/wethook/README.md

 The file `config/config.php.dist` may serve as an example or template.

 ### Writing hook scripts
 Writing hook scripts is the same as writing any other scripts.
-The following environment variables will be available:
+The following environment variables are available:
   * `WETHOOK_DRIVER` The identifier of the driver.
   * `WETHOOK_EVENT` The name of the event.
   * `WETHOOK_TARGET` The URL of the target resource that triggered the event.